 Bender, Lionel M. 2000.
 "Nilo-Saharan."
-In African Languages: An Introduction, edited by B. Heine and D. Nurse, 43-73.
+Pp. 43-73 in African Languages: An Introduction, edited by B. Heine and D. Nurse.
 Cambridge: Cambridge University Press.

 A journal article should be cited similarly to an article in an edited book.
 Note that the words 'volume', 'number' and 'pages' can be omitted, provided the correct punctuation is observed, as in the following: